|Bill Bloom (#47321231)|

-I take GPS readings at graveside and post them on the memorials (in the Plot GPS fields).
-Just by clicking the GPS link, you're able to zoom in from satellite and see the actual cemetery and plot.
+I take GPS readings with a vintage handheld Garmin Nuvi 350 at graveside and post them on the memorials (in the Plot GPS fields) after tweaking the coordinates in Google Maps.
+Just by clicking the memorial's GPS link, you're able to zoom in from satellite and see the actual cemetery and plot.
 If you have a portable GPS and no map of the cemetery, use the coordinates to take you right to the grave when visiting.
 Try it out!

 |Find A Grave Friends|

 Alan Stamford, bobo, Brenda & Pete, Cheryell Averil..., Chris West, Colleen Shields, Dave Pollock, Debbie, Deborah, gennie, Gore, Jackie, Joan Pacitti, Johnny, Joz, Kay Lansing, Ken, ken kennedy, L. M. Arrigale, Leon Lane Sr ..., [View all Find A Grave Friends...]

 |Messages left for Bill Bloom (583)||[Leave Message]|